thehui87/Learning-Godot/class_node.md

 #### <a name="set_name">set_name</a>
   * void  **`set_name`**  **(** [String](class_string) name  **)**

-Set the name of the [[node|Node]].
+Set the name of the [Node](class_node).
 Name must be unique within parent, and setting an already existing name will cause for the node to be automatically renamed.

 #### <a name="get_name">get_name</a>
   * [String](class_string)  **`get_name`**  **(** **)** const

-Return the name of the [[node|Node]].
+Return the name of the [Node](class_node).
 Name is be unique within parent.

 #### <a name="add_child">add_child</a>
   * void  **`add_child`**  **(** [Node](class_node) node  **)**

-Add a child [[node|Node]].
+Add a child [Node](class_node).
 Nodes can have as many children as they want, but every child must have a unique name.
 Children nodes are automatically deleted when the parent node is deleted, so deleting a whole scene is performed by deleting its topmost node.

 #### <a name="remove_child">remove_child</a>
   * void  **`remove_child`**  **(** [Node](class_node) node  **)**

-Remove a child [[node|Node]].
+Remove a child [Node](class_node).
 Node is NOT deleted and will have to be deleted manually.

 #### <a name="get_child_count">get_child_count</a>
   * [int](class_int)  **`get_child_count`**  **(** **)** const